General feedback - Project Funding

 - Read all the funding guidelines and information provided by artsACT, attend the public information session that is held each year when the funding round opens, and contact artsACT to talk through your project.

-- Consider other ACT Government, Australian Government and philanthropic funding as well as crowd-funding and being your own backer as other options.
+- Consider other ACT Government, Australian Government and philanthropic funding as well as crowd-funding as options.
+You will find some useful links here.

 Look at the types of activity funded in previous years

-Follow this link for a list of successful applicants to the 2016 Project Funding round.
+Follow this link for a list of previous funding recipients.